malramsay64/phd-thesis/05_Crystal_Melting/results.md

 the temperature at which the crystal neither melts or grows.
 The upper bound of melting is the spinodal point.

+In characterising crystal growth the most important temperature is the melting point $T_m$ at which both the liquid and crystals phases exist at equilibrium.
+That is, the rate of particles attaching to the interface is equal to the number of particles detaching from the interface.
+The melting point can be found through simulation as the temperature at which the growth rate goes from negative to positive.

+In @sec:supercooled_liquids it was discussed that a liquid can exist as a metastable state below the melting point.
+The same is also true of the crystal above the melting point.
+At some temperature above the melting point, the crystal is no longer metastable, spontaneously melting to form the liquid.
+The temperature at which this spontaneous melting occurs is known as the spinodal temperature.
+When a crystal is surrounded by liquid above the melting point, melting will occur at the liquid--crystal interface.
+This interfacial melting is explained by the Wilson-Frenkel theory of crystal growth.
+It is when the melting is not only occurring at the interface, at many points within the crystal itself that the temperature is above the spinodal.

+Along with the crystal existing as a metastable state above the melting point.
+The liquid exists as a metastable state below the melting point.
+Like the crystal above the melting point, at some temperature below the melting point, the liquid will spontaneously crystallise, another spinodal temperature.

 ### Spinodal temperature

 The melting we are modelling is that which occurs